computoms/clk/README.md

 You can add a new entry by using the `add` command:

 ```
-$ clock add Definition of the prototype +myapp +proto
+$ clk add Definition of the prototype +myapp +proto
 ```

 To switch to a new task, just use the same command:

 ```
-$ clock add Switching to new task
+$ clk add Switching to new task
 ```

 This will automatically stop the last task and start a new one.
 When you have finished working, use the `stop` command:

 ```
-$ clock stop
+$ clk stop
 ```

 If you forgot to add a task, you can add it later using the `--at` option:

 ```
-$ clock add --at 10:00 Forgot to add a task
+$ clk add --at 10:00 Forgot to add a task
 ```

 ### Restarting last entry

-After you took a break by using the `clock stop` command, you can restart the latest task using the `restart` command.
+After you took a break by using the `clk stop` command, you can restart the latest task using the `restart` command.

 ### Restarting a task by id

 You can also only specify the id of a task that has already been tracked before, and this will add the corresponding title/tags automatically:

 ```
-$ clock add This is a new task with an id +tag .123
+$ clk add This is a new task with an id +tag .123
-$ clock stop
+$ clk stop
-$ clock add This is a second task
+$ clk add This is a second task
-$ clock add .123 # Will automatically add the entry 'This is a new task with an id +tag .123'
+$ clk add .123 # Will automatically add the entry 'This is a new task with an id +tag .123'
 ```

 ## Reports